KDIo3/PCIBan/README.md

 # PCIBan
 A PoC for requesting HWIDs directly from hardware, skipping any potential hooks or OS support.
+This is probably very unsafe, not supporting edge cases, etc.

 ## Features
 * Bruteforce PCI enumeration